Eva van Emden (she/her), freelance editor

 • Sexual violence

 If a document contains discussion of topics that are likely to be very upsetting to some readers, you can add references to resources such as crisis lines.
-You can also offer options, such as a text document instead of a video, or a way to return to the material later or view it in short chunks.
+You can also offer the reader options, such as a text document instead of a video.
+You can provide a way to return to the material later or view it in short chunks.

 What about trigger warnings?
 A trigger is a stimulus that prompts a memory.
 In some cases this can lead to retraumatization.
-Trigger warnings warn readers of potentially triggering material, but the term is often misused and also casts a negative light on the material.
+Trigger warnings warn readers of potentially triggering material, but the term “trigger” gets used in various ways, so it may not be clear.
+It also casts a negative light on the material.
 The word “warning” also implies that the material is dangerous, which can cause people to anticipate stress.
+For these reasons, you may choose to use the wording “content note” instead.

 Use anti-oppressive publishing practices

 Your documents will be less likely to cause harm if you use anti-oppressive practices.
-This is too big a topic to go into here, but for a start:
+This is a big topic in itself, but for a start:

 • Use respectful terms that affirm people’s humanity